 The duplicity package also includes the rdiffdir utility.
 Rdiffdir is an extension of librsync's rdiff to directories---it can be used to produce signatures and deltas of directories as well as regular files.
 These signatures and deltas are in GNU tar format.

 Duplicity is fairly mature software.
 As any software, it may still have a few bugs, but will work for normal usage and is in use now for large personal and corporate backups.
 If you have questions try the mailing list.
 Bug reports and bug fixes can be entered through the Launchpad project page.

 In theory many protocols for connecting to a file server could be supported; so far ssh/scp, local file access, rsync, ftp, HSI, WebDAV, Tahoe-LAFS, and Amazon S3 have been written.
 Currently duplicity supports deleted files, full unix permissions, directories, and symbolic links, fifos, and device files, but not hard links.

-Please NOTE: The 0.6 series is in the process of being deprecated and the 0.6.25 release is the last release of the series that will receive new additions or enhancements.
+Please NOTE: The 0.6 series is in the process of being deprecated and the 0.6.26 release is the last release of the series that will receive new additions or enhancements.
 It will continue to receive critical bug fixes to support distributions with long term support.
-The major focus of development will be on the 0.7 series and the first of that series will be released shortly.
+The major focus of development will be on the 0.7 series.

 Older versions are also available for the budding historians in the downloads area.

 Edgar Soldin maintains duply (formerly known as ftplicity), a shell front end that simplifies the usage by keeping settings for backup jobs in profiles.
 It supports pre/post backup scripts and executing multiple commands in a batch mode.